Electrical & Computer Engineering

 EECE 321.
 Embedded Systems Design.
 4 Credits.

-Electrical and computer engineers are frequently required to design systems whose functions and components are totally self-contained within a larger system and may include mechanical parts as well as electronic elements.
-Such embedded systems carry out predefined functions and often require real-time computing constraints.
-This hardware oriented course emphasizes the components and techniques used in the design of these systems.
+This hardware oriented course emphasizes the components and techniques used in the design of embedded systems.
 Topics include system design methodologies and techniques, microcontroller hardware design, and software implementation using the C programming language.
 Students are required to demonstrate an understanding of the material by completing a comprehensive in-depth design and test of an embedded system.
 Prerequisite: EECE 232.

 EECE 322.
 Data Communications and Computer Networks (+Lab).
 3 Credits.